Noaval/git-group-assigment/Group 1/README.md

 5. The book was adapted to film dozens of times, including 	Tim Burton's 2010 "Alice in Underland".(False, it's "Alice in wonderland")

+6. Lewis Carroll wrote an amazing article called "What the Tortoise Said to Achilles", highly recommended by Shachar (It's even funny!)

+7. the phrase "Down the rabbit hole" was first introduced in this book.